Priyanshu-Mishra0930/Leetcode/README.md

 # Leetcode

-This repository contains my solutions to LeetCode problems solved in C.
+This repository contains my solutions to LeetCode problems solved in C/C++.

 ## Structure